vataseradu/Trees-with-leafs/README.md

 ```

-assignment at the Faculty of Electrical Engineering UPB from professor: Anton DUCA, PhD.
-Professor.
+assignment at the Faculty of Electrical Engineering UPB
 </br>